bachya/aiolinkding/README.md

 `aiolinkding` is a Python3, async library that interfaces with [linkding](https://github.com/sissbruecker/linkding) instances.
-It is intended to be a fairly light wrapper around the linkding API (meaning that instead of drowning the user in custom objects/etc., it focuses on returning JSON straight from the API).
+It is intended to be a reasonably light wrapper around the linkding API (meaning that instead of drowning the user in custom objects/etc., it focuses on returning JSON straight from the API).

  [Installation](#installation)